theorib/op-sqlite-turso-expo-react-native/README.md

 6. Rename the `sample.env` file in the root of this project folder to `.env` and replace the value of the environment variables with the URL and authentication token you got from the previous two steps

-### 3. Create a project build and run it in your iOS and Android simulators
+### 4. Create a project build and run it in your iOS or Android simulators

 ```bash
 pnpm expo run:ios
 pnpm expo run:android
 ```

-### 4. To start the project at any time run
+### 5. Start the project at any time

 ```bash
 pnpm start